cryptowizard/SkyTale.world/Privacy_policy.md

 3) FacebookID (if User gets Facebook authentication)
 4) Profile Picture

-The information is stored in the Firebase database and can be accesed by all Users publicly.
-The App uses followin information only to help User find his friends and contacts using the app.
+Is stored in the Firebase database and can be accesed by all Users publicly.
+The App uses mentioned information only to help User find his friends and contacts using the app.

  <h2>Users data stored locally on device   </h2>